ysennoun/iot-mqtt-docker/README.md

 On two of these containers (named `s1-emqtt-io` and `s2-emqtt-io`) we will setup a mqtt cluster.
 We will also run a wireshark in order to visualize the packets exchanged with clients.

-On one of the two others containers (named `publisher`), we will run a publisher to send messages to the mqtt cluster.
+On one of the two other containers (named `publisher`), we will run a publisher to send messages to the mqtt cluster.
 On the other containers (named `subsciber`) we will run a subscriber with the possibility to persist messages on console or on elasticsearch.
 With Kibana we will be able to visualize those messages.

 ## Build the docker image

-Execute the script `create_iot_mqtt_docker_image.sh` to create image `iot-mqtt-docker-image:0.0.1`
+Execute the script `create_iot_mqtt_docker_image.sh` to create the image `iot-mqtt-docker-image:0.0.1`.

-If you want to delete this image, you can run the script `delete_iot_mqtt_docker_image.sh`
+If you want to delete this image, you can run the script `delete_iot_mqtt_docker_image.sh`.

 ## Setup the EMQTT cluster